linkdata/rap/README.md

 ### `string`

 A string encoding starts with a `length`.
 If the length is nonzero, then that many binary bytes follow.
-A zero length signals special case handling and is followed by a single byte, interpreted as follows:
+A zero length signals special case handling and is followed by another `length` value, interpreted as follows:
 * `0x00` Null string.
 Used to mark the end of a list of strings.
 * `0x01` Empty string, i.e. `""`.
-* Other values refer to entries in the stream string lookup table.
+* Other values refer to entries in the connection string lookup table for received strings.
 If an undefined string lookup value is seen, it is a fatal error and the stream must be closed.

 ### `kvv`